Hemant-Banke/House-Prices/README.md

   where bi = (ei)^2/(1 - hi)
   ![bi Plots](https://github.com/Hemant-Banke/House-Prices/blob/main/img/plot_model3_bi?raw=true)
   As the plot is not increasing, it signifies error variance is constant but there are still some outliers in data.
-  As errors are now roughly normal we can eliminate error outliers using Z test with size 1%.
+  As residuals are now roughly normal we can eliminate error outliers using Z test with size 1%.

 - Fitting Final model after removing outliers
   ```